-To declare a Computer Science major, a student must:
+To declare the Computer Science major, a student must:

-- have earned a C or higher in COMP 211 and
+- have earned a C or higher in COMP 211;

-- have either earned a C or higher in COMP 212 or be enrolled in COMP 212 and be earning a grade of C or higher based on completed work.
+- have either earned a C or higher in COMP 212 or be enrolled in COMP 212 and be earning a grade of C or higher based on completed work; and

 To complete the Computer Science major, a student must complete the following courses: